ArtemKhadris/diarization_test_task/README.md

 A complete list of all installed packages in the environment is in the `requirements1.txt` file (in case any updates are released and version conflicts occur).

+### There is also the possibility of using UI (gradio).
+The first step is to get a token with HF (specified above) and replace the variable responsible for storing it in the code (`ui.py`) `HF_TOKEN = "your_huggingface_token"`.
+When running the `ui.py` file, you need to open the page `http://127.0.0.1:7860/` in the browser, there will be 3 tabs: audio preprocessing, regular transcription and diarization.
+Some settings can be changed in the UI, the files with the results will be saved in the project folder, but you can also save them in another place.

 ## Results
 The results of the run_preprocessing.py and run_transcribe.py scripts will be saved to the specified path, the results of the diarize_audio.py script will be saved to the root folder of the project.